SwarajU2005/resume-embedding-model/README.md

 ## 📝 License

-Apache 2.0 – free to use with credit.
+MIT License – free to use, modify, and distribute with credit.
 ---

 ## ✨ Credits